AP source: Yanks’ Germán checked for alleged home incident

-NEW YORK (AP) — A person familiar with the situation tells The Associated Press that New York Yankees pitcher Domingo Germán is being investigated for an alleged domestic violence incident involving his girlfriend at home this week.
+NEW YORK (AP) — Yankees pitcher Domingo Germán is being investigated for an alleged domestic violence incident involving his girlfriend at home this week, a person familiar with the situation told The Associated Press on Friday.

-The person spoke to the AP on Friday under condition of anonymity because no details have been authorized during the probe by Major League Baseball.
+The person spoke under condition of anonymity because no details have been authorized during the probe by Major League Baseball.

 Germán was put on administrative leave Thursday under MLB’s domestic violence policy.